dcfrenci/AdventOfCode2023/README.md

 "Aah!"

 You turn around to see a slightly-greasy Elf with a wrench and a look of surprise.
 "Sorry, I wasn't expecting anyone!
-The gondola lift isn't working right now; it'll still be a while before I can fix it."
+The gondola lift isn't working right now; it'll still be awhile before I can fix it."
 You offer to help.

 The engineer explains that an engine part seems to be missing from the engine, but nobody can figure out which day1.
 If you can add up all the part numbers in the engine schematic, it should be easy to work out which part is missing.